mothervolcano/arborator/README.md

 ![Sequence writing process diagram](/docs/assets/sequence-generation-diagram.png)

-The solutions to the 3 problems/concerns outlined before are also materialized in 3 components:
+The solutions to the 3 problems/concerns outlined before also corresponds to 3 components:

 ### The Glyphs